akeneo/pim-community-dev/akeneo-design-system/README.md

 Because component implemented here are used several times they are most strongly tested unitary and visually

-## How to see components and guidelines ?
+## How to see components and guidelines?

 This project use storybook to display components and guidelines.

 **Preview**

-Version of master is available here: https://akeneo.github.io/akeneo-design-system/
+Latest version of master is available here: https://akeneo.github.io/akeneo-design-system/

 **Locally**

-This project required
+This project required library ???? @TODO

 ```bash
 $ yarn install